mercari/gaurun/SPEC.md

 # Specification for Gaurun

-Gaurun is a general push notification server.
-It accepts a HTTP request.
+Gaurun is the general push notification server.
+It accepts the HTTP request.

 ## API